kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Unlike with interfaces, child classes do not have to implement everything from the abstract class.

-## 19. can we specify the accessibility modifier for methods inside the interface?
+## 19. Can we specify the accessibility modifier for methods inside the interface?
 Interface methods are always public.
 We do not set the access modifiers inside interfaces.

-## 20. describe the difference between value and reference types.
+## 20. Describe the difference between value and reference types.
 A variable of a reference type contains a reference to its data.
 A variable of a value type contains its data directly.

 See answer for #12.

-## 21. what are sealed classes?
+## 21. What are sealed classes? ***
 Classes which are finalized, will not be extended further or modified and cannot be inherited, i.e. serve as base class.

 Has to do with inheritance.
 "Either design for inheritance, or else prohibit it"

-## 22. what are partial classes?
+## 22. What are partial classes?
 Allows dividing a class into parts.
 E.g. "public class Person" can have multiple "public partial class Person" (same name) that effectively behave the same, but help with code readibality.

 ## 23. What are the differences between System.String and System.Text.StringBuilder classes?